ahmadfaisal9900/ahmadfaisal9900/ReadMe.md

 # 💫 About Me:
-A 3rd Year Electrical Engineering Student interested in Machine/Deep Learning. <br>Currently focusing on implementing BNNs/QNNs on FGPAs.<br>I've worked on a range of projects dabbling in Image Processing and NLP.<br>(If I'm friends with you I will sometimes make projects to mess with you hehe).
+A Final Year Electrical Engineering Student interested in Machine/Deep Learning. <br>Currently focusing on implementing Reinforcement Learning for 6G Networks.<br> <br>(If I'm friends with you I will sometimes make projects to mess with you hehe).

 ## 🌐 Socials: